-Dev Development that may be exempted from the need to pay a contribution or levy 1.
-Development undertaken by or on behalf of Fairfield City including works listed in the s.7.11 Local Infrastructure Works Schedule (Appendix 4) and s.7.12 Local Infrastructure Works Schedule (Appendix 5) of this Plan.
-2. Development exempted under Ministerial Direction under s.7.17 of the EP&A Act.
-6 3.
-Development for the sole purpose of seniors housing undertaken by a social housing provider 7 .
-4. Development for the purpose of public infrastructure, public facilities, public administration building, information and education facilities and community facilities undertaken by or on behalf of a public authority that do not increase demand on local infrastructure covered by this Plan.
-5. Development provided by water, sewer and energy providers for the purpose of water supply system, sewerage system or energy provision.
-6. Development for the purpose of emergency services facilities (including fire stations, police stations and ambulance stations) that do not increase demand on local infrastructure covered by this Plan.
+Development that may be exempted from the need to pay a contribution or levy

+- Development undertaken by or on behalf of Fairfield City including works listed in the s.7.11 Local Infrastructure Works Schedule (Appendix 4) and s.7.12 Local Infrastructure Works Schedule (Appendix 5) of this Plan. - 2.
+Development exempted under Ministerial Direction under s.7.17 of the EP&A Act.6 - 3.
+Development for the sole purpose of seniors housing undertaken by a social housing provider7. - 4.
+Development for the purpose of public infrastructure, public facilities, public administration building, information and education facilities and community facilities undertaken by or on behalf of a public authority that do not increase demand on local infrastructure covered by this Plan. - 5.
+Development provided by water, sewer and energy providers for the purpose of water supply system, sewerage system or energy provision. - 6.
+Development for the purpose of emergency services facilities (including fire stations, police stations and ambulance stations) that do not increase demand on local infrastructure covered by this Plan. - 7.
+Development for the purpose of public utility undertakings that do not increase demand on local infrastructure covered by this Plan.